-• have or have had any liver or kidney disease;
+- have or have had any liver or kidney disease; - are using any other medicines or vitamin products (see section

-- medicines for lowering blood sugar levels such as metformin - anticonvulsant medicines such as phenytoin or levetiracetam (medicine often used to treat epilepsy); a medicine that binds bile acid and can be used e.g. to lower cholesterol levels (cholestyramine) - probenicid (medicine used to treat gout); - folic acid (vitamin preparations); - omeprazole or pantoprazole (medicine used to stop the production of stomach acid); - agents that may be harmful to kidneys and liver [e.g. sulfasalazine and leflunomide (medicines for rheumatic disease), alcohol]; - anticancer agents (e.g. doxorubicin, cisplatin, mercaptopurine); medicines against pain and/or inflammation known non-steroidal - anti-inflammatory medicines (e.g. diclofenac and ibuprofen, salicylates like acetylsalicylic acid (aspirin) and pyrazoles like metamizole); - other treatments for rheumatoid arthritis or psoriasis such as azathioprine, leflunomide, sulphasalazine (a medicine that besides arthritis and psoriasis is also used to treat ulcerative colitis), phenylbutazone, or amidopyrine - theophylline (medicine used to treat respiratory diseases); - cyclosporine (an agent that can suppress or prevent the immune response) - barbiturates (sleeping injection) - tranquillisers - oral contraceptives - retinoids (used to treat psoriasis and other skin disorders) - pyrimethamine (which is used to prevent and treat malaria) - any vaccination with a live vaccine (must be avoided), such as measles, mumps, influenza or yellow fever vaccines.
+- anticonvulsant medicines such as phenytoin or levetiracetam (medicine often used to treat epilepsy); a medicine that binds bile acid and can be used e.g. to lower cholesterol levels (cholestyramine) - probenicid (medicine used to treat gout); - folic acid (vitamin preparations); - omeprazole or pantoprazole (medicine used to stop the production of stomach acid); - agents that may be harmful to kidneys and liver [e.g. sulfasalazine and leflunomide (medicines for rheumatic disease), alcohol]; - anticancer agents (e.g. doxorubicin, cisplatin, mercaptopurine); - medicines against pain and/or inflammation known non-steroidal anti-inflammatory medicines (e.g. diclofenac and ibuprofen, salicylates like acetylsalicylic acid (aspirin) and pyrazoles like metamizole) - other treatments for rheumatoid arthritis or psoriasis such as azathioprine, leflunomide, sulphasalazine (a medicine that besides arthritis and psoriasis is also used to treat an ulcerative colitis), phenylbutazone, or amidopyrine - theophylline (medicine used to treat respiratory diseases); - cyclosporine (an agent that can suppress or prevent the immune response). - barbiturates (sleeping injection) - tranquillisers - oral contraceptives - retinoids (used to treat psoriasis and other skin disorders) - pyrimethamine (which is used to prevent and treat malaria) - any vaccination with a live vaccine (must be avoided), such as measles, mumps, influenza or yellow fever vaccines.